juxor/afaq/markdown/append137.md

-seemed to exist only to protect and applaud the execrable work of the monopolists of money and necessities, deepening more and more the obscurity of a science naturally difficult and full of complications."_ Much the same can be said of "anarcho"- capitalists, incidentally.
+seemed to exist only to protect and applaud the execrable work of the monopolists of money and necessities, deepening more and more the obscurity of a science naturally difficult and full of complications."_ Much the same can be said of "anarcho"\- capitalists, incidentally.
 For Proudhon, _"the disciples of Malthus and of Say, who oppose with all their might any intervention of the State in matters commercial or industrial, do not fail to avail themselves of this seemingly liberal attitude, and to show themselves more revolutionary than the Revolution.
 More than one honest searcher has been deceived thereby."_ However, this apparent "anti-statist" attitude of supporters of capitalism is false as pure free market capitalism cannot solve the social question, which arises because of capitalism itself.
 As such, it was impossible to abolish the state under capitalism.
 Thus _"this inaction of Power in economic matters was the foundation of government.
 What need should we have of a political organisation, if Power once permitted us to enjoy economic order?"_ Instead of capitalism, Proudhon advocated the _"constitution